 Le Mondial Automobile in Paris is the first international motor show for Stefan Jacoby in his new position.
 He joined Volvo Cars as President & CEO on 16 August.

-In Paris, Volvo Cars displays the new sports wagon V60 to the public for the first time, alongside the sporty R-Design version of both the S60 sedan and the V60.
+In Paris, Volvo Cars displays the new sports wagon V60 to the public for the first time, alongside with the sporty R-Design version of both the S60 sedan and the V60.